anneadb/Coursera_Capstone/02_data.md

 * The neighborhoods will be generated algorithmically and approximate addresses of centers of those areas will be obtained using geopy Nominatim reverse geocoding.

-* The number of venues and their type in every neighborhood will be obtained using the Foursquare API.
+* The number of venues and their category in every neighborhood will be obtained using the Foursquare API.